open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 `tracestate` is an unbiased estimate of the number of representative spans in the population.

-A test specification for this requirement is given in the appendix.

 ##### Requirement: ConsistentProbabilityBased sampler sets r for non-root span

-If `r` is not set on the input `tracecontext` and the Span is not a root span, `ConsistentProbabilityBased` SHOULD set `r` as if it were a root span and MAY warn the user that a potentially inconsistent trace is being produced.
+If `r` is not set on the input `tracecontext` and the Span is not a root span, `ConsistentProbabilityBased` SHOULD set `r` as if it were a root span and warn the user that a potentially inconsistent trace is being produced.

 ##### Requirement: ConsistentProbabilityBased sampler decides not to sample for probabilities less than 2**-62